-The city’s oldest part and also a UNESCO World Heritage site, we spent plenty of hours wandering the medina and losing ourselves for hours in the small shops.
-It is almost impossible to find your way without Google Maps, or a very good paper map.
-Bab Boujeloud is the gate at the heart of the medina and a great spot for a bite to eat at a cafe.
-Beware though, many food market stands have animal body parts hanging up, including heads!
-Quite the surprise as you’re walking by…
+As I mentioned, it is a real maze and almost almost impossible to find your way without Google Maps, or a very good paper map.
+Bab Boujeloud is the gate at the heart of the medina and a great spot for a bite to eat at one of the cafes here.
+Beware though, many food market stands have animal body parts hanging up, including severed heads!
+It an be quite the surprise as you’re walking by…

 Medersa Bou Inania

 Another of the best things to visit in Fes is this Medersa.
 This is a place where young Muslims would have come to study religion in past centuries.
 Many students lived in small residential rooms here too, which you can see above the central ourtyard.

 Medersa Bou Inania is, without a doubt, one of the most alluring buildings in the whole of Morocco.
 The structure has been amazingly well maintained, and if you visit early or late in the day, you will have this beautiful building to yourself.
 It is a wonder to explore and without the crowds, it makes for some great photo opportunities!

 Once known as a Mellah, in centuries gone by, this was the old Jewish quarter.
 This interesting area of Fes is another must visit attraction.
 It feels significantly more spacious and open than the rest of the medina, with several different architectural styles on display.
 It gives another wonderful insight into daily like in Fes.

 The Bou Jeloud Gardens, also known as Jardin J’nane S’bile